 This Official Statement contains forecasts, projections, estimates and other forward-looking statements that are based on current expectations.
 The words "expects," "forecasts," "projects," "intends," "anticipates," "estimates," "assumes" and analogous expressions are intended to identify forward-looking statements.
 Such forward-looking statements include, but are not limited to, statements contained in "APPENDIX A-CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES" and "APPENDIX B-CITY AND COUNTY OF SAN FRANCISCO-ECONOMY AND GENERAL INFORMATION."
-The achievement of certain results or other expectations or performance contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described or implied by such forward-looking statements.
+The achievement of certain results or other expectations or performance contained in such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause actual results, performance or achievements described to be materially different from any future results, performance or achievements described or implied by such forward-looking statements.
 Such forward-looking statements inherently are subject to a variety of risks and uncertainties that could cause actual results, performance or achievements to differ materially from those that have been forecast, estimated or projected.
 These forward-looking statements speak only as of the date of this Official Statement.
 The City disclaims any obligation or undertaking to release publicly any updates or revisions to any forward-looking statement contained herein to reflect any changes in the City's expectations with regard thereto or any change in events, conditions or circumstances on which any such statement is based.

-The issuance and sale of the Bonds have not been registered under the Securities Act of 1933 in reliance upon the exemption provided thereunder by Section 3(a)2 for the issuance and sale of municipal securities.
+The issuance and sale of the Bonds have not been registered under the Securities Act of 1933 in reliance upon the exemption provided thereunder by Section $3(a)^2$ for the issuance and sale of municipal securities.